 Best time to visit Leh Ladakh for honeymoon

 Yeah, never imagined that I would ever add this here but decided to do so after 5 emails that I have received so far.
 Ladakh in my opinion is not really a honeymoon destination.
 Sun is too harsh and weather is too hostile but if you still want to go there for honeymoon; go anytime between June till Mid October if you are catching a flight; September if you want a trip with very less adventure; or anytime from July to September if your spouse is as adventurous as you are.

 As you can probably already guessed by the article so far, September in my opinion is the best time to visit Ladakh.
 Other ideal times would be Mid June to Mid July.

-I think I have covered the topic of best time to visit Ladakh from every aspect here and hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+I think I have covered the topic of best time to visit Ladakh from every aspect here; and hope this information was helpful.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.